almwajihu74/Percentage-calculator/README.md

 # Percentage-calculator
+#Its used to calculate the percentage of a number

-This is my first code on Html, javaScript
+###This is my first code on Html, javaScript